 How would you react if you had to complete a task that made you dissatisfied with your job?
 How would you address this with management?

-2) Market research
+Market research surveys

-If you could have any feature that doesn’t currently exist what would it be?
+If you could have any feature that doesn't currently exist, what would it be?

-Advantages and disadvantages of hypothetical questions
+Advantages and disadvantages of hypothetical survey questions

 Benefits